chrismattmann/shangridocs/README.md

 # License
-Shangrila source code and project is licensed and released under the [Apache License v2.0]()
+Shangridocs source code and project is licensed and released under the [Apache License v2.0]()